 For a score of 5 on the Microeconomics exam, the student will receive three credits for ECON-001 (Principles of Microeconomics).
 For a score of 5 on the Macroeconomics exam, the student will receive three credits for ECON-002 (Principles of Macroeconomics).
 Students with a score of 5 on both of the AP exams may proceed to upper level courses and cannot take any of the principle courses (ECON-001, 002 and 003).
 Students with a score of 5 on only one of the AP exams normally take the opposite principles course.
 If the student takes ECON-003 (Principles of Economics: Macro and Micro), they will forfeit the AP credit in economics.

 The mathematics requirement is four hours at the calculus level or above and must be completed by the end of the first year.
 This requirement is satisfied by completing Calculus I (MATH-035).
 Adequate preparation for a calculus course normally requires four years of high school mathematics, including one-half year of trigonometry.
-A placement exam is required before registered for this requirement.
+A placement exam is required before registering for this requirement.
 If a student places into Calculus with Review (MATH-029), they would complete this course in the fall and register for Calculus I (MATH-035) in the spring.
 Calculus with Review will fulfill one liberal arts elective requirement.

 Students may choose any two introductory courses from the Departments of Government, History or choose from among certain history-based classics (offered by the Classics Department) or International Affairs (INAF) courses.
 Any classics or INAF course taken to fulfill this requirement must be approved by the Undergraduate Program Office prior to registration for the course.
 The course must have sufficient historical content to meet this requirement.

 Liberal Arts Electives